 Major Story Arcs

-Versus the Panther
+Versus Panther, Versus the World

 Killmonger's first attempt to take over Wakanda involved many battles, but was bookended by two fights he had with the Black Panther atop Warrior Falls.
 In the first, he handily defeated the Black Panther, tossing him over the falls.
 Sheer chance saved T'Challa's life.
 In the second, Killmonger was again about to defeat the Black Panther when he was attacked from behind by a boy who had been orphaned by Killmonger's Death Regiments.
 The boy's attack knocked the startled Killmonger over the falls to his death.